-No Bake Chocolate Berry Tart – This beauty tastes so fresh and luscious.
+No Bake Chocolate Berry Tart – This gluten free vegan chocolate tart tastes so fresh and luscious.
 It’s gluten free, dairy free, refined sugar free, and really makes a statement.
 The belle of the ball at any dinner or party!

 While most of our desserts are pretty basic–things like cookies or really good chocolate pudding, I wanted to make something that LOOKED really fancy, even if it was easy-peasy to put together.
 This won All The Things.
 Fresh berries paired with an easy cocoa crust, and a luscious chocolate filling… this chocolate berry tart will be the belle of the ball at any dinner or party.
 (And no one will know how easy it is!)

-As part of my heart-healthy dessert week with Sprouts, I’ve been highlighting the heart-healthy ingredients in each recipe.
+As part of my heart-healthy dessert week, I’ve been highlighting the heart-healthy ingredients in each recipe.
 This one has several!

 Heart Healthy Highlights: